 Suddenly social media stops being a drain on your time and energy – a sucky neggy little void of comparison, jealousy and bad times – and instead, becomes a genuinely lovely supportive village right at the end of your fingertips, whenever you need it.

 Working alone is hard.
-It makes you prone to imposter syndrome, crippling self doubt, fear etc, but get thee to a real life event, a workshop or just grab a coffee with someone else in the same boat and all is well again because everyone feels the same, from time to time at the very least.
+It makes you prone to imposter syndrome, crippling self doubt, fear etc, but get thee to a real life event or just grab a coffee with someone else in the same boat and all is well again because everyone feels the same.
+From time to time at the very least.

 We all need human connection.
-And it’s there for the taking because social media is awash with people doing their own thing; with similar hopes, dreams, struggles and challenges as you.
-It doesn’t matter if you don’t click with everyone.
-You won’t.
-That’s life and as it should be.
+And it’s there for the taking because social media is awash with people doing their own thing; with similar hopes, dreams, struggles and challenges are you.
+It doesn’t matter if you don’t click with everyone. you won’t.
+That’s life.